bluemutedwisdom/ncc-api/README.rst

 ncc-api
 =======

-The noms cloud controller API provides a ReSTful API abstracting and aggregating a set of specific cloud computing providers (called "clouds").
+The NOMS cloud controller API provides a ReSTful API abstracting and aggregating a set of specific cloud computing providers (called "clouds").

 Definitions